oracle/cloudtestdrive/AppDev/cloud-native/manual-setup/full-setup-free-tier.md

 We have provided a pre-set VNC password.
 If you are in a instructor led lab this may have been provided to you by your lab instructor, or it may be in the image location file you downloaded earlier.

-While not required we do recommend that you change this password to prevent access by other people.
+While not required we do recommend that you change this password to prevent access by other people, this is especially important if you plan on leaving the VM running for a while.

   1. On the desktop background click right, then the **Open Terminal** option